griestopf/Visual3/content/topic_05_char_anim_godot/_index.md

 ![05](img/05_new_inherited_char_scene.png)

-Save (using "Savce Scene As...") the newly created scene with a meaningful name, e.g postfixed by "editable.tscn".
+Save (using "Save Scene As...") the newly created scene with a meaningful name, e.g postfixed by "editable.tscn".

 In the main scene, remove the just-added glb-character node and add the "...editable" tscn-scene instead.